xigadee/Microservice/README.md

 ## Introduction

-To get started, please read the links below.
-These will give you an understanding of how we have put Xigadee toghther, and how you can use it in your software projects.
+If you are new to Microservice development, then the following link will give you an overview of Microservices and how we would compose a Microservice based application.
 * [What is a Microservice?](Xigadee.Platform/_Docs/WhatIsAMicroservice.md)

+If you just want a quick overview of how we have put Xigadee together, and how to quickly spin up an application, then read the next link.
 * [The 15-minute Microservice - an introduction to the configuration pipeline.](Xigadee.Platform/_Docs/fifteenminuteMicroservice.md)

-## Packages
+### Packages

 Xigadee is made up of a number of distinct NuGet packages, which are listed below.
 They support different areas of Microservice functionality.
 These packages can be added to your project through the relevant [NuGet](https://www.nuget.org/packages?q=Tags%3A%22Xigadee%22) packages.
 These packages are currently in a pre-release state, but we are working to complete the documentation, and improve the code test coverage, so that we can provide a full set of releases.